 The academic staff teaching the degree have research expertise in a broad range of fields, from late medieval to contemporary literature.
 We pride ourselves on offering a challenging and stimulating degree, and our commitment to small group teaching allows us to help each individual student to develop sophisticated analytical and communication skills through working both independently and in groups.
 We strive to support you in the pursuit of academic excellence.

-Teaching on this degree is structured into lectures, where all students are taught together, seminars of smaller groups of around 15-20 students, and tutorials which typically have no more than 10 students.
+Teaching on this degree is structured into lectures, where all students are taught together, group seminars, and tutorials which typically have no more than 10 students.
 You also have the opportunity to have a one-to-one meeting with your tutor each week.
 There are also a number of local and national visits to places such as The Charles Dickens Museum and Shakespeare's Globe Theatre in London.

 If you are studying English Literature as a Single Honours degree, in your first year of study there are approximately 12 teaching hours each week, which reduces to approximately 10 teaching hours in your second and third years.
 If you are studying English Literature as a Combined Honours degree, in your first year of study there are approximately 6 teaching hours each week, which reduces to approximately 5 teaching hours in your second and third years.
 On top of teaching hours, you are also expected to spend 23 hours each week studying independently.

 You will be assessed by a range of methods including essays, portfolios of assignments, oral presentations, and written exams.
 In the final year, building on work completed in your first two years, you undertake an independently researched dissertation (or shorter research project if you are studying combined subjects), which you present at an internal Honours Conference.

 Feedback is supplied electronically within four working weeks of the assessment deadline.
 You will also be offered regular opportunities to discuss feedback one-to-one with your tutor.